What kind of growth is sustainable?

 It might also be an objective to encourage institutions in other member states to start similar processes.
 Maybe it is possible to establish the brand “Growth in Transition” in such cases too.
 Finally a network using this brand could come into being.

-In the context of the first International Growth in Transition-Conference in the year 2010 specific key issues has been formulated, which you can find here!
+In the context of the first International Growth in Transition-Conference in the year 2010 specific key issues have been formulated, which you can find here: Arguments.